-It’s Black Friday and everyone’s looking to score a great deal!
-But before you start your online shopping (here’s a list of Black Friday deals for travelers), here’s some advice to help you avoid becoming the victim of a Black Friday scam or getting taken advantage of.
+But before you start your online shopping (check out these Cyber Monday deals from Amazon), here’s some advice to help you avoid becoming the victim of a Cyber Monday scam or getting taken advantage of.

 1. Shop on reputable sites